Fat Protein Efficient Diet: Lose Weight by Eating Well

 Fat Protein Efficient Diet Examples

-In order to be protein-fat efficient, your macronutrient intake should consist of roughly 60% fat, 30% protein, and 10% carbohydrates.
+To be protein-fat efficient, your macronutrient intake should consist of roughly 60% fat, 30% protein, and 10% carbohydrates.
 These foods include red meat, dark meat chicken, organ meats such as chicken livers, and fish.

 You can easily follow these guidelines by using a food journal.
 You can find sample food journals online.
 For example, here are three different examples:

 This type of diet may help prevent heart disease and diabetes.
-It also promotes normal growth and development.
+It also promotes average growth and development.
 People who follow this diet tend to have lower cholesterol levels, fewer allergies, and better immune systems.

 Metabolic protein